nmattia/skapa/README.md

 1. Go to https://skapa.build,
 1. Tweak the model to your liking,
 1. Hit download and open the model in your favorite slicer,
-1. Slice with 0.2mm layer height and enable auto-generated supports.
+1. Slice with 0.2mm layer height and no support material.

 For more info, see the [Printables page](https://www.printables.com/model/1133217-skapa-parametric-app-for-ikea-skadis-pegboard).